MicrosoftDocs/intelligent-asset-manager/Intelligent-asset/Tutorials/UI/preparation.md

-# Preparing to install Universal Inventory
+# Tutorial: Preparing to install Universal Inventory

+Before learning more about the prerequisites for using UI application, make sure you have read the [UI Introduction Tutorial section](introduction.md), which contains detailed information about main UI terms and parts.

-## Prerequisites
+## Prerequisites for Installation

 - Physical or virtual computer, with:
   - 2 (virtual) cores